DoSzero/Android-NASA-Mars-Estate/README.md

 # NASA-Mars-Estate
-MarsRealEstate is a simple app using ViewModel &amp; LiveData with Retrofit, Glide and Moshi in Kotlin.
+An app that uses MVVM architecture is a simple app that uses Coroutines, LiveData with Retrofit, Glide, and Moshi in Kotlin.